GSA/digitalgov.gov/content/posts/2014-03-28-plain-language-page-titles-more-important-than-ever.md

 ---
-url: /2014/03/28/plain-language-page-titles-more-important-than-ever/
 date: 2014-03-28 1:00:27 -0400
 title: 'Plain Language Page Titles: More Important than Ever'
 summary: Government Web pages are found mainly through search engines.
 Google recently redesigned its search results page and there are quite a few small, but impactful, changes in this latest redesign.
 Specifically, it affects how page titles are displayed.
-Many experts now recommend even shorter
+Many experts now recommend even
 authors:
   - ammie-farraj-feijoo
 categories: